(in alphabetical order)

 Wendy Eathorne who was born in Cornwall, studied at the Royal Academy of Music with May Blyth, Flora Neilson, and later with Dame Eva Turner.
 On leaving the Academy she went straight into the West End Musical Robert and Elizabeth, gaining valuable stage experience before singing many soubrette roles with Glyndebourne Festival Opera, English National Opera, Welsh National Opera and The Royal Opera Covent Garden.
 She then continued her busy career in concerts, broadcasts, including the Proms, and gramophone recordings under such celebrated conductors as Rattle, Boulez, Haitink and Boult.
 More recently Wendy has been on the staff of Trinity College of Music, where for five years she was Head of Vocal Studies, and was able to produce and develop the present comprehensive singing course there.go to top

 Michael Goldthorpe was born in York and studied at Trinity College Cambridge, King's College London, and The Guildhall School of Music and Drama London.
 He has made many records and has appeared on radio and television throughout Western Europe, America and the Far East.
 He made his debut with The Royal Opera Company Covent Garden in 1980 in Donizetti's Lucrezia Borgia, a performance which has been released on video and DVD.
 Following a life-long interest in light music, he was in 1994 awarded a Wingate Scholarship to research, catalogue, record and perform 19th century popular ballads.
 This led to the formation of The Bold Balladiers, which made its first London appearance at the South Bank Centre (Purcell Room) in September 1996 and was subsequently featured on BBC Radios 2 and 3.
-Michael has been Musical Director and conductor of Lymington Choral Society since 2006.go to top
+Michael was for five years conductor of The New Music Makers of Hedge End and Musical Director of Lymington Choral Society from 2006 until 2020.go to top

 Peter Hewitt studied piano at Trinity College of Music with Antony Peebles when he distinguished himself in many concerts and competitions in and outside college.
 Since graduating from Trinity in 1992, Peter has performed extensively as soloist, accompanist and chamber musician.
 During 1997 his many performances included Schubert and Brahms centenary concerts and a recording of Antony le Fleming's Nocturnes.
 During 1998 he will give recitals throughout the UK.
 His next recording for the LITmus label will be a CD of Beethoven sonatas.
 Peter's repertoire encompasses mainstream works from Bach to Prokofieff, but he also maintains an interest in the works of contemporary composers and has given several world premiere performances.
 He has recorded for the BBC and made commercial recordings for LITmus, Tremuda and Meridian.